llali/generator-azuredatastudio/README.md

-# Yo SQL OPS - Extension and Customization Generator
+# Yo Azure Data Studio - Extension and Customization Generator

 We have written a Yeoman generator to help get you started.
 We plan to add templates for most extension/customization types into this.